lingtalfi/Light_Kit_Editor/doc/api/Ling/Light_Kit_Editor/Storage/LightKitEditorStorageInterface/addPage.md

-LightKitEditorStorageInterface::addPage — Adds a page.
+LightKitEditorStorageInterface::addPage — Adds a page, or replaces it if it already exist.